 3 Centuries of Southern Women Chefs

-Our dinner will introduce you to women in a 1770s kitchen and to the cooks in Mary Randolph’s 1810 Richmond kitchen and their savory main course of Roasted Pork.
-Melinda Russell wrote a cookbook to document her Civil War era culinary career while in San Francisco Abby fisher won prizes for her sauces; part of our meal comes from their recipes.
-Our meal closes with a recipe by Chef Edna Lewis whose 1976 cookbook helped launch the farm to food movement.
-Our 4 course meal will satisfy your appetite and your curiosity.
+Our conversation will introduce you to an amazing group of women; we begin in a 1770s South Carolina kitchen and then to the cooks in Mary Randolph’s 1810 Richmond kitchen and their savory main course of Roasted Pork.
+Melinda Russell wrote a cookbook to document her Civil War era culinary career while in 1880s San Francisco Abby Fisher won prizes for her sauces; part of our meal comes from their recipes.
+Our evening closes with a recipe by Chef Edna Lewis whose 1976 cookbook helped launch the farm to food movement.
+Our 4 courses will satisfy your appetite and your curiosity.

 Menu: Harriet Horry 1770 Tomato Soup; Mary Randolph 1824 Tarragon Salad; Melinda Russell 1866 Fricassee Catfish; Mary Randolph 1824 Roast Pork, Carolina Gold Rice, Broccoli, w/ Indigo House Applesauce, Abby Fisher 1905 Game Sauce; Edna Lewis 1976 Bread Pudding w/ Whipped Cream